TheMannu/Technology-Topics-Quick-Reference/Monitoring.md

 2. **TSDB (Time-Series Database):**
    - Stores metrics collected by the data retrieval worker.
    - Makes data available to HTTP servers for user access.

+3. **HTTP Server (Web/API Server):**
+   - Displays metrics in a human-readable or graphical format for better understanding.